 It’s unlikely that cats can tell the difference between men and women.
-Cats don’t even see us as human – they see us as large, clumsy cats.
+Cats don’t see us as humans, just large and clumsy cats.
 Most cats adopt us as mothers, regardless of gender, and display the same behaviors around us as they do around other cats.
-Cats can also sense human hormones, including pregnancy hormones and pheromones, but they use them to determine information about our mood, not our sex.
+Cats can sense human hormones, including pregnancy hormones and pheromones, but they use them to determine information about our mood, not our sex.

-Can Cats Tell Your Gender?
+Can Cats Tell Human Gender?

-As reported by the Journal of Vision, 12 domestic cats were each assigned a human handler, who worked with the animal for 2 hours a day for 6 months.
+As reported by the Journal of Vision, 12 domestic cats were assigned a human handler, who worked with the animal for 2 hours a day for 6 months.
 As part of their training, the cats had to choose between 2 images to earn a reward.

 While cats didn’t have any difficulty recognizing animals they lived with, they only recognized humans 54.5% of the time.
 This suggests that cats can’t tell gender by just looking at faces.